Sternberger Artists Center

 - Studio Artists are responsible for cleaning their studios and reporting needed repairs and maintenance promptly.

-- All debris/garbage/recycling, etc., must be taken to the kitchen by the artist.
+- All debris/garbage/recycling, etc., must be taken to the kitchen and properly disposed of by the artist.
 SAC has no studio collection service.

 - The buildings are heated and air-conditioned.
-Heaters requiring the use of electricity are not allowed.
+Heaters or AC units requiring the use of electricity are not allowed.
+Artists will need permission from management to add an electrical fan.

 - Tenants are responsible for their clean up of Common Areas such as the conference room, solarium, kitchen, bathrooms, foyers, and parking area.

-- The basement and attic are not to be used for storage.
+- The basement, attic, and other common areas are not to be used for storage.

 - Before signing a lease, SAC will process a background check.